 In most testimonial transactions between adults, the hearer's obligation is to accord the speaker a level of credibility that matches the evidence that what she is saying is true.
 When the speaker is a child, however, the adult must often respond by extending a level of trust greater than that warranted by the evidence of past epistemic performance.
 Such trust, which I call 'hopeful trust,' is not extended on the basis the child's extant credibility, but on the basis of their epistemic potential.
 Hopeful trust communicates to the speaker that she has reason to trust her own epistemic capacities and thereby enables her to do so.
-Extensions of hopeful trust are thus a method of causal construction; by treating individuals as if they are reliable, hopeful trust enables those individuals to become reliable.
+Extensions of hopeful trust thus function as a kind of proleptic mechanism; by treating individuals as if they are reliable, they are enabled to actually become reliable.
 While not all adults bear the responsibility to extend hopeful trust to children, those who occupy positions of educational authority do.
 Failure to discharge this responsibility constitutes a distinct kind of epistemic injustice that can take both transactional and structural forms.